Palmstead Nurseries Limited

 Product description & Growing guide

 Omphalodes cappadocica 'Cherry Ingram' (navelwort 'Cherry Ingram') is a member of the Boraginaceae family.
 This perennial exhibits a matforming growth habit and is characterized by its semi evergreen foliage.
-It has a hardiness rating of hardy – cold winter (-15 to -10ºc), and is hardy through most of the uk even in severe winters. may not withstand open or exposed sites or central / northerly locations. many evergreens suffer foliage damage and plants in pots will be at increased risk. .
+It has a hardiness rating of hardy – cold winter (-15 to -10ºc) and is hardy through most of the UK even in severe winters.
+May not withstand open or exposed sites or central / northerly locations.
+Many evergreens suffer foliage damage and plants in pots will be at increased risk.

 Seasonal colour